akochnev/ocp4-upi-helpernode/quickstart.md

 * Default Gateway - 192.168.7.1
 * DNS Server - 8.8.8.8

-You can watch the progress by lauching the viewer
+You can watch the progress by lauching the viewer:

 ```
 virt-viewer --domain-name ocp4-helper